 Note for Guidance

-7A The notice at paragraph 7.13 1(b)above should provide a brief explanation of the secure digital network and how access to the recording is strictly limited.
-The notice should also explain the access rights of the suspect, his or her legal representative, the police and the prosecutor to the recording of the interview.
-Space should be provided on the form to insert the date and the file reference number for the interview.
+4A The notice at paragraph 4.12(b) above should provide a brief explanation of the secure digital network and how access to the recording is strictly limited.
+The notice should also explain the access rights of the suspect, their legal representative, the police and the prosecutor to the recording of the interview.
+Space should be provided on the form to insert the date, the identification number, filename or other reference for the interview recording.

-ANNEX: PARAGRAPH 3.1(a)(iii) - EXEMPTION FROM THE REQUIREMENT TO AUDIO RECORD INTERVIEWS FOR INDICTABLE OFFENCES - CONDITIONS.
+ANNEX: PARAGRAPH 2.4(c)(iii) – FOUR INDICTABLE OFFENCE TYPES FOR WHICH THE INTERVIEWER MAY DECIDE TO MAKE A WRITTEN RECORD OF A VOLUNTARY INTERVIEW ELSEWHERE THAN AT A POLICE STATION WHEN AN AUTHORISED AUDIO RECORDING DEVICE CANNOT BE USED.

-[See and ]
+[See Notes 2 and 3]

-Part 1: Four specified indictable offence types – four conditions
+Part 1: Four specified indictable offence types – two conditions

-1. The first condition is that the person has not been arrested.

-2. The second condition is that the interview takes place elsewhere than at a police station (see Note A4).

-3. The third condition is that the indictable offence in respect of which the person has been cautioned is one of the following:
+1. The first condition is that the indictable offence in respect of which the person has been cautioned is one of the following:

-(a) Possession of a controlled drug contrary to section 5(2) of the Misuse of Drugs Act 1971 if the drug is cannabis as defined by that Act but it is not cannabis oil (see );
+(a) Possession of a controlled drug contrary to section 5(2) of the Misuse of Drugs Act 1971 if the drug is cannabis as defined by that Act but it is not cannabis oil (see Note 5);

-(b) Possession of a controlled drug contrary to section 5(2) of the Misuse of Drugs Act 1971 if the drug is khat as defined by that Act (see );
+(b) Possession of a controlled drug contrary to section 5(2) of the Misuse of Drugs Act 1971 if the drug is khat as defined by that Act (see Note 5);

-(c) Retail theft (shoplifting) contrary to section 1 of the Theft Act 1968 (see ); and
+(c) Retail theft (shoplifting) contrary to section 1 of the Theft Act 1968 (see Note 6); and

-(d) Criminal damage to property contrary to section 1(1) of the Criminal Damage Act 1971 (see ),
+(d) Criminal damage to property contrary to section 1(1) of the Criminal Damage Act 1971 (see Note 6),

 and in this paragraph, the reference to each of the above offences applies to an attempt to commit that offence as defined by section 1 of the Criminal Attempts Act 1981.